cceckman/startup-showdown/writeup/1-hello-bench.md

 ## Acknowledgements

-Thanks to Meg and Claire for reviewing this.
+Thanks to Meg, Claire, and Nic for reviewing this.